 ULT

 7 And Jonathan called out to David, and Jonathan told him all these words.
 And Jonathan brought David to Saul and he was before his face as yesterday and three days ago.

 UST

 7 Afterward, Jonathan summoned David and told him what he and Saul had said.
 Then Jonathan brought David to Saul, and David served Saul as he had done before.

 (There are no notes for this verse.)

 ULT

 8 And there was war again.
 And David went out and fought with the Philistines and struck them a great blow.
 And they fled from his face.

 UST

 8 One day a war started again, and David led his soldiers to fight against the Philistine army.
 David's army attacked them very furiously, with the result that the Philistine army ran away.

 A harmful spirit from Yahweh

 Here "harmful spirit" may refer to either "a spirit that causes trouble" or "an evil spirit."
 See how you translated this in 1 Samuel 16:14.

 ULT

 9 And an evil spirit of Yahweh was on Saul and he was sitting in his house and his spear was in his hand.
 And David was playing by hand.

 UST

 9 But one day when Saul was sitting in his house, an evil spirit sent from Yahweh suddenly came upon Saul.
 Saul picked up his spear as David was playing his harp for him.

 pin David to the wall with the spear

 throw his spear so it would go through David and into the wall

 ULT

 10 And Saul sought to strike into David with the spear, even into the wall, but he escaped from the face of Saul, and he struck the spear into the wall.
 And David fled and slipped away on that night.

 UST

 10 Saul hurled his spear at David to try to fasten him to the wall.
 David dodged, and the spear did not hit him.
 The spear stuck in the wall, but David ran out into the darkness and escaped.

 he might kill him

-"Saul might kill David"
+Alternate translation: "Saul might kill David"

 Michal ... told him

 Michal told David

 If you do not save your life

 Here "save your life" is an idiom that refers to escape.
 Alternate translation: "If you do not escape" (See: Idiom)

 you will be killed

-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "someone will kill you" (See: Active or Passive)

 ULT

 11 And Saul sent messengers to the house of David to watch him and to put him to death in the morning.
 And Michal his wife told David, saying, "If you do not save your life tonight, tomorrow you will be put to death."

 UST

 11 Then Saul sent messengers to David's house.
 He told them to watch the house and to kill David while he was leaving the house the following morning.
 But David's wife Michal saw them and warned him, saying, "To save your life, you must run away tonight, because if you do not do that, you will be killed tomorrow!"

 General Information: